-Animal Health 2018 Conference welcomes participants from all over the world to attend the prestigious International Conference on Animal Health and Veterinary Medicine scheduled during September 20-21, 2018 at Osaka, Japan.
+Animal Health 2018 Conference welcomes participants from all over the world to attend the prestigious International Conference on Animal Health and Veterinary Medicine scheduled during November 26-27, 2018 at Tokyo, Japan.
 The conference provides the global coliseum to international scholars and researchers to voice their research findings to the world.
 With representatives from all the major countries in attendance the atmosphere is exciting with open and friendly interaction between attendees.
 This is a conference, providing an opportunity for the industry to learn about current and upcoming issues, explore new developments in and interact with others with similar interests.

 Meetings international (Meetings Int.) is a global leader in producing high quality conferences, meetings, workshops and symposia in all major fields of science, technology and medicine.
 Since its inception, Meetings Int. has been associated with national and international associations, corporations and high level individuals, dedicated to host world class conferences and events.
 Meetings Int. supports broad scope research and peer review at a broad range of specialists around the world.

 This conference brings together a unique and international mix of experts like academicians, scientists, and business professionals, general public to share information and ideas about the animal health and veterinary medicine.
 Attendees will learn about several topics relevant to animal health and veterinary medicine and find out about the latest animal products and medicines by browsing the on-going Exhibition.
 Anyone with an interest in animal welfare and safety, veterinary medicine, animal husbandry, veterinary breeding, animal nutrient management, including prospective growers, researchers, teachers, students or agency persons with jobs related to the animal heath and veterinary medicine can attend the conference.
 The conference is also suited to persons who sell goods or services to the Animal related industry